Why Josh Shapiro might end up as Kamala Harris’s running mate

 Still, it could be a gamble Harris’s team is willing to take.
 She has been careful to not stray too far from the position on Israel’s offensive in Gaza taken by Joe Biden, which has already caused deep rifts between national Democratic officials and Muslim Democratic-leaning voters, some of whom spurned a peacemaking meeting with Democrats in March.
 And Harris’s numbers are still underwater in Pennsylvania, where a new Morning Consult poll on Tuesday found her trailing Trump by four per centage points.
 The same poll saw her leading by nine in Michigan.

-The governor’s ascent to the list of possible running mates for Kamala Harris’s presidential bid, in a way, mirrors JD Vance’s own rise to become Donald Trump’s second would-be vice president.
+Shapiro was first elected to the Pennsylvania statehouse in 2004.
+He’d later go on to be elected the state’s attorney general in 2016 after serving as Montgomery County commissioner.
+The soon-to-be-governor staked out a liberal record on social issues during this time period, including on abortion rights and LGBTQ+ marriage rights.

-His prominence in the Democratic Party rose quickly after he was first elected to office, as Pennsylvania’s attorney general, in 2016.
 He was reelected in 2020 and only became the state’s governor in 2023, after winning an election the year prior and winning an unopposed Democratic primary.
-Vance, a senator, only took office himself the same year, and now could become vice president less than two years into his first six-year term.
+Vance, Trump’s running mate, only took office himself the same year, and now could become vice president less than two years into his first six-year term.

 But Shapiro, unlike Vance, has been eyed in recent days for his charisma onstage stumping for Harris and his ability to land a punch — the opposite summation of the senator’s abilities after a week of his pummeling by the Democratic campaign apparatus.
 At a rally alongside Michigan Governor Gretchen Whitmer on Tuesday, Shapiro mocked Trump for hugging the flag and proved he could effectively deliver the “Trump and Vance are weird” attack line.